Cyphyr0/Otlob_App/docs/PROJECT_JOURNAL.md

 *   **`persistent_provider.dart`:** A Riverpod provider for persisting the cart state using `shared_preferences`.
 *   **`profile_image_picker.dart`:** A service for picking images from the gallery.

+## 2025-10-01: Refactoring and Dependency Updates

+*   Refactored `lib/core/providers/persistent_provider.dart` to use the new `AsyncNotifier` API from Riverpod 3.0.
+This resolves previous compilation errors and aligns the project with the latest Riverpod best practices.
+*   Attempted to update all dependencies to their latest versions.
+Due to dependency conflicts, not all packages could be updated to the absolute latest.
+The dependencies have been updated to the latest compatible versions using `flutter pub upgrade`.

 ## Next Steps

 The project is now in a good state to start building features.
 The next logical steps are: